 To work this, you can use a CRM system that allows you to automate sales, monitor the process, communicate with customers, and collect data about them in one place.
 A good CRM system will streamline your sales and make the whole process a lot smoother and easier.

 Adopt Marketing Automation

 There are many stages in customer lifecycle marketing where you can automate the process.
-For example, you can create email workflows to cover processes like upselling, purchasing, onboarding, etc. There are several handy tools like chatbots that help your customer support to focus on more complicated queries without answering day-to-day FAQs.
+For example, you can create email workflows to cover processes like upselling, purchasing, onboarding, etc. There are several handy tools like chatbot which helps your customer support to focus on more complicated queries without answering day to day FAQs.